-Terry Prince is an artist based in Oratia, West Auckland.
-Terry works predominately in oils on canvas creating landscape pieces that talk to the unique environment of the west coast.
+Terry Prince is an artist based in West Auckland.
+Terry works in acrylic on canvas creating landscape pieces that talk to the unique environment of the west coast.
 His subject matter stems from growing up and living in these very landscapes.
 As a young child Terry explored Huia and as he became old enough to roam, the big surf beaches of the west coast drew him in.
 He finds the grand scale, shapes and endless colour shifts of these places fascinating and derives great joy in trying to capture them and the atmosphere they evoke in his paintings.

 Inspired by the big surf beaches of the west coast, he finds the grand scale, shapes and endless colour shifts of these places fascinating and derives great joy in trying to capture them and the atmosphere they evoke.